onnx/onnx/docs/IR.md

 ### Models

-The top-level ONNX construct is a ‘Model,’ which has the following components:
+The top-level ONNX construct is a ‘Model.’

+The main purpose of the model structure is to associate metadata with a graph, which is what contains all the executable elements.
+The metadata is used when first reading the model file, giving an implementation the information that it needs in order to determine whether it will be able to execute the model, generate logging messages, error reports, etc. Further, the metadata is useful to tools, such as IDEs and model galleries, which need it for informing humans about a given model’s purpose and characteristics.

+Each model has has the following components:

 |Name|Type|Description|
 |---|---|---|